 Gabriel Superfin, b.
 1943

-At several interrogations in the autumn of 1973, and at many interrogations carried out in January and February 1974 (in Moscow, Leningrad, Tallinn, Tartu and Riga) witnesses were shown Superfin’s testimony — about the participation of various people in the transmission of the Diaries, in the publication of the Chronicle of Current Events, and so on.
-As became clear later, Superfin did indeed give this testimony.
+At several interrogations in the autumn of 1973, and at many interrogations in January and February 1974 (in Moscow, Leningrad, Tallinn, Tartu and Riga), witnesses were shown Superfin’s testimony.
+What he said about various people’s participation in transmitting the Diaries, in publishing the Chronicle of Current Events, and so on.

 *